 It’s About Totality

 Not to cast a shadow on things, but likening a partial eclipse to a total eclipse is like comparing almost dying to dying.
-I know that 48 percent sounds like a lot.
+I know that 48 percent totality sounds like a lot.
 It isn’t.
 You won’t even notice your surroundings getting dark.
-And it doesn’t matter whether the partial eclipse above your location is 48, 58, or 98 percent.
+And it doesn’t matter whether the partial eclipse at your location is 48, 58, or 98 percent.
 Only totality reveals the true celestial spectacle: the diamond ring, the Sun’s glorious corona, strange colors in our sky, and seeing stars in the daytime.

 Nature Will Get Weird